Clicky

 When Dehydrating Berries...
 Can I Skip the Blanching Dip?

-There are a few key reasons for blanching many fruits, or vegetables in boiling water prior to dehydrating them:
+There are a few key reasons for blanching many fruits, or vegetables, in boiling water prior to dehydrating them:

 2. Cleans the Surface - The hot water loosens dirt and debris to give produce a thorough surface clean before dehydrating.
-This includes wax residues.
+This includes removing wax residues.

-You CAN skip the blanching dip in boiling water!
+Yes, skip the blanching dip in boiling water!
 How?
 Buy FROZEN blueberries and cranberries!

 How to Dehydrate Berries